Montgomery County Little League (MCLL)

 - Three full innings.
 Four innings if time allows and both team managers agree.

-- Games are one hour in length.
+- Games are approximately one hour (60 minutes) in length.

 - Half innings are over after the opponent's full team has batted.